RhiH/recipe_store/README.md

 ### User Stories

-- As a vistor to the site I would like to be able to share my favourite recipes
+- As a logged in user to the site I would like to be able to share my favourite recipes
-- As a vistor to the site I want to be able to view all my recipes in one place
+- As a logged in user to the site I want to be able to view all my recipes in one place
-- As a visitor to the site I want to be able to create, edit and delete my recipes
+- As a logged in user to the site I want to be able to create, edit and delete my recipes
 - As a visitor to the site I want to be able to see all the recipes available at a glance
 - As a vistor to the site I want to be able to click on individual recipes without needing to log in
 - As a visitor to the site I want to be able to see the recipes on my mobile phone